Feats of Grip Strength – Post WSH Feat Party

 - Grip Nationals

 This entry was posted on Friday, October 14th, 2011 at 9:41 am and is filed under feats, feats of strength, Grip Sport, grip strength, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson